Eat a Peach: Background

 The Allman Brothers Band had struggled to achieve commercial success in their two and a half years on the touring circuit; their first two studio albums, The Allman Brothers Band (1969) and Idlewild South (1970), had debuted to only modest sales.
 Despite this, they had achieved significant acclaim due to their live performances, which included extended jam renditions of songs.
-The band's third release was a live album, titled At Fillmore East, and represented their artistic and commercial breakthrough: it immediately received solid sales upon its July 1971 release and went gold some months later.
+The band's third release was a live album, titled At Fillmore East, and represented their artistic and commercial breakthrough: it immediately received solid sales upon its July 1971 debut and went gold some months later.
 In about a "three-or-four-week period", the band quite literally went from "rags to riches", and were able to pay their debts to manager Phil Walden and record label Capricorn Records.

-Although suddenly wealthy and successful, much of the band and its entourage now struggled with substance abuse, which included instances of heroin addiction.
+The sudden success and prosperity aggravated substance abuse both in the band and its entourage, which included instances of heroin addiction.
 Four individuals—group leader Duane Allman, bassist Berry Oakley, and roadies Robert Payne and Joseph "Red Dog" Campbell—checked into the Linwood-Bryant Hospital for rehabilitation in October 1971.
 Their addictions had begun to affect their performances and matters seemed to only be getting worse, according to many involved.
 The clinic was deemed a "joke" and a "nuthouse" by Payne and Red Dog, and was later described as more of a psychiatric ward, as true rehabilitation clinics were several years away.
 All involved (including Duane) struggled to keep off the substance in the ensuing days.
 Despite his struggles, Duane fueled the band's passion to get better and end their addictions: "Duane was so happy and full of positive energy.
 He was always like that unless he was just totally wasted.
 He was the leader, the great soul, and he kept saying, 'We are on a mission and it's time for this thing to happen,'" said Linda Oakley.
 "He was moving forward, and that energized everyone else.
 Everyone fed off of that."

-On October 29, 1971, Duane Allman, aged 24, was killed in a motorcycle accident a day after returning to the band's home of Macon, Georgia from an extended tour of concert gigs.
+On October 29, 1971, Duane Allman, aged 24, was killed in a motorcycle accident a day after returning to the band's home of Macon, Georgia, from an extended tour of concert gigs.
 Allman was exceeding a safe speed at the intersection of Hillcrest Avenue and Bartlett Street as a flatbed lumber crane approached.
 The flatbed truck stopped suddenly in the intersection, forcing Allman to swerve his Harley-Davidson Sportster motorcycle sharply to the left to avoid a collision.
 As he was doing so, he struck either the back of the truck or the ball on the lumber crane and was immediately thrown from the motorcycle.
 The motorcycle bounced into the air, landed on Allman and skidded another 90 feet with him pinned underneath, crushing several internal organs.
 Though he was alive when he arrived at the hospital, despite immediate emergency surgery he died several hours later from massive internal injuries.
 The loss devastated all who knew him, just as At Fillmore East climbed into the top 15 of the national album charts.